 University Medal — Since May 2000, this honor is given to the graduating senior "who best exemplifies academic distinction, extraordinary character, and extracurricular contributions to the campus or public communities."
 See the list of University Medal recipients for more information.

 University of Maryland — The Maryland State College of Agriculture, originally named the Maryland Agricultural College (1856), became the University of Maryland in 1920.

-Unsolved mystery — On February 28, 1954, Registrar Alma H. Preinkert and one of her sisters were accosted in their Washington, D.C., home by a knife-wielding robber and Miss Preinkert was mortally wounded.
-Her violent death shocked and saddened the campus community, who created a number of memorials in her honor, including renaming the Women's Field House for her.
+Unsolved Mystery — On February 28, 1954, Registrar Alma H. Preinkert and one of her sisters were accosted in their Washington, D.C., home by a knife-wielding robber, and Miss Preinkert was mortally wounded.
+Her violent death shocked and saddened the campus community, which created a number of memorials in her honor, including renaming the Women's Field House for her.
 Miss Preinkert's murder was never solved, and her ghost is alleged to haunt the Kappa Delta sorority house, one of the 14 stops on the UMD ghost tour.